svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_zephyros_repl/index.md

 [Zephyr](https://www.zephyrproject.org/).
 I have only used Zephyr with the [NRF52 Microcontroller](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52840/GetStarted), the nrf52840 to be precise.
-This is a quite ppowerful microcontroller featuring an ARM Cortex m4 at 64MHz, 1MB of flash and 256K of RAM.
+This is quite a powerful microcontroller featuring an ARM Cortex m4 at 64MHz, 1MB of flash and 256K of RAM.
 The nrf52840 also comes with Bluetooth.